kemalcanbora/concurrency_example/readme.md

 - Mutex is used guards access to a shared resource.
 - The critical section represents the bottleneck between the goroutines.

+<a id="Atomic"></a>
 ###Atomic
+The primary mechanism for managing state in Go is communication over channels.
+We saw this for example with worker pools.
+There are a few other options for managing state though.
+Here we’ll look at using the sync/atomic package for atomic counters accessed by multiple goroutines.

+<a id="Conditional_Variable"></a>
+### Conditional Variables
+- Conditional variables is basically a container of goroutines that are waiting for a certain condition.